 With that, I’d like to tell you about a few of my favorite weird or ugly (but delicious) Dutch foods.

-• Bitterballen: The plural of bitterbal, a very common snack served in pubs across the Netherlands.
+• Bitterballen: “Bitter balls” — a very common snack served in pubs and cafes across the Netherlands.
 Bitterballen are breaded, deep-fried balls of meat goop, usually accompanied by mustard.
-I actually really disliked these at first (I mean, “meat goop,” you guys) but it turns out, they’re kind of an acquired taste.
-These days, I go for a beer just for the prospect of a few bitterballen.* (These are pictured at the top of this post.)
+I actually really disliked them at first (I mean, “meat goop,” you guys), but it turns out they’re kind of an acquired taste.

-• Kaassoufflé: More deep-fried snacky goodness, but with melted cheese inside.
+• Kaassoufflé: More deep-fried breading, but with melted cheese inside.
 The kaassoufflé is basically the American mozzerella stick’s second cousin a few times removed.
 It is nothing like a soufflé.

 • Droge worst: Literally, dried sausage.
 There are several varieties, though to be honest, I can’t offer strong opinions about any one in particular versus the others.
-Droge worst looks like and feels like a hard, wrinkled rope of plastic, but it has a delicious spicy flavour.
-Make sure you have some floss handy; it will get stuck between your teeth.
+Droge worst looks like and feels like a hard, wrinkled rope of plastic, and it can be kind of hard to chew; but if you can get passed all that, it’s got a nice, spicy flavor.
+(Make sure you have some floss handy; it will get stuck between your teeth.)

 As a sidenote, don’t go thinking the Dutch only eat junk.
 The fuckers basically invented kale.